×

 • There are different types of dental crowns, including gold, porcelain, porcelain-fused-to-metal, zirconia, and E-max, and each has its own advantages and disadvantages.

 • Proper aftercare and regular checkups with a dentist are important for the longevity and health of dental crowns.
-Tooth decay is the single most important complication of dental crowns.
+Tooth decay and root canal treatment are the most important complication of dental crowns.

 • Patients should be educated about potential complications and risks involved in getting a dental crown, and they should seek immediate attention from a dentist if they experience any symptoms such as sensitivity, discomfort, pain, or colour changes in gums after receiving a dental crown.